Silver Travel Book Club

 Silvertravellerfan, LH and Manja

-Andrew's Book of the Month - July 2017This month Andrew is reading The Talented Mr. Ripley.
+Book of the Month - July 2017This month we're reading The Talented Mr. Ripley.

 Written by Patricia Highsmith in 1955, this is a stylish psychological thriller and the author's first outing for Tom Ripley.
 Four more followed and the series has collectively become known as the Ripliad.
 But the original remains the best known, partly no doubt because of the hugely successful 1999 film adaptation, starring Matt Damon, Jude Law and Gwyneth Paltrow.